Tired of paying large commission fees when buy and selling stocks and index funds? If you are, you should carry on reading our Trading 212 review.

 Select “Review Order” and when you are happy with the order you can “Send Sell Order“.

 If you want to withdraw from Trading 212 you can submit a withdrawal request either via the mobile app or the web-based platform.
 All withdrawals are free, although your bank may charge a fee.
 Your withdrawal will only be paid out using the same payment method you have originally used to fund your account.
 To withdraw;

-Click onto your email address in the top right hand corner of the screen.
+Click on your email address in the top right-hand corner of the screen.

 Select “Manage Funds” and then choose “Withdraw“.

 All withdrawals are then executed within 2 business days.

 Within most trading platforms, you find several different order types that you can select from.
 Although, the naming or terminology may differ slightly the meaning behind each is relatively the same.

 If you’re new to trading and want to buy or sell your shares easily and quickly you can place something called a market order which is the simplest order type.

 With a market order, you are guaranteed that your order will fill, but it can’t guarantee the price at which you’ll get it.
 Which can come with an element of risk.

 A Market Buy Order will execute on the best available asking price.